-A fabric or leather is water-repellent when it allows water slide over its surface without absorbing it.
+A fabric's water repellent property is its capacity to make water run off its surface without seeping in.
 As a result, the fabric does not soak up water & stays light, breathable & warm.
 The water repellent property is achieved by treating the fabric's exterior.
 This treatment needs to be renewed during the lifetime of the garment.
 Products (spray or liquid) for this purpose are available in our stores.

 How to dry the inside of your shoe.

 Shoes can become heavy while they’re being worn in the wet (condensation and perspiration)

 If your boots are very wet, we advise you to remove the insole, fill the upper with balls of newspaper and change them regularly.
 The paper will soak up the moisture and speed up the drying process.

 Never place your shoes too close to a heat source but leave them in a warm, dry and ventilated place.